ThorKn/h1k_manipulator/README.md

 Known bugs:
 * No check if the file to load exists.
 (Running into an exception)
+* No handling of additional information in .asc file (example: .sym information)

 ## 3. Prerequisites
 * Tested on Ubuntu 16.04.